mjbots/moteus/docs/protocol/registers.md

 microcontroller, including CAN communication.
 Thus setting this to a non-zero value may prevent future CAN communications.

+### 0x072 - Aux1 PWM Input Period

+Mode: Read only, int16/int32/float supported

+Reports the period in microseconds between rising edges on the Aux1 PWM input pin, when a pin is configured in `pwm_in` mode.
+Returns 0 if no signal detected for approximately 100ms.
+Can be used to calculate fan RPM: `RPM = 60000000 / (period_us * pulses_per_rev)`.
+Typical PC fans output 2 pulses per revolution.

+The measurable period range is approximately 10us to 65535us.
+For a 2-pulse/rev fan, this corresponds to roughly 460 to 3,000,000 RPM.

+### 0x073 - Aux1 PWM Input Duty Cycle

+Mode: Read only

+Reserved for future use.
+Currently returns 0.

+### 0x074 - Aux2 PWM Input Period

+Mode: Read only, int16/int32/float supported

+Reports the period in microseconds between rising edges on the Aux2 PWM input pin, when a pin is configured in `pwm_in` mode.
+Returns 0 if no signal detected for approximately 100ms.
+Can be used to calculate fan RPM: `RPM = 60000000 / (period_us * pulses_per_rev)`.
+Typical PC fans output 2 pulses per revolution.

+The measurable period range is approximately 10us to 65535us.
+For a 2-pulse/rev fan, this corresponds to roughly 460 to 3,000,000 RPM.

+### 0x075 - Aux2 PWM Input Duty Cycle

+Mode: Read only

+Reserved for future use.
+Currently returns 0.

 ### 0x076/0x07a - Aux1 PWM Outputs

 Mode: Read/write